miketang84/lglib/doc/intro.md

 -- if is_rev is "rev", the returned list is in reversing order.

-List:clear()
-clear all elements of list

-List:len() [storing and maintaining an extra parameter is a better choice] return the size/length of list.

 queue-part [implemented as a lua-table] List:append(val) appending an extra element at the tail of list